About Archival Collections

 - GSD archival collections vary in content and scope, reflect local or global practices and theoretical positions, and are expressed both in drawing and in writing.
 They cover mainly the design disciplines related to the built environment.

 - There are different levels of description for archival collections.
-For some, a scope and content note is enough to provide access to the collection.
+For some, a HOLLIS record with a scope and content note is enough to provide access to the collection.
 For others, a finding aid is necessary to arrange and describe the materials.

 - Archival collections are arranged and described following archival principles of provenance and original order.
 Therefore, each collection is unique in its arrangement reflecting the preferences of its creator.
 Expect them to be different in their arrangement if you are doing research across collections.

-- Consult GSD finding aids, they will help you search and discover archival materials within a collection.
+- Consult GSD finding aids, they will help you search and discover archival materials within a collection at our school.

 What is a Finding Aid?

 - Finding aids are hierarchical descriptions that explain in writing the arrangement and content of collections.
-Think of finding aids as indices to a collection, they describe the archival materials.
+Think of finding aids as indices to a collection, they describe the archival materials and help you locate them within a collection.

 - Groups of materials are arranged in "series" and sometimes "sub-series", that are comprised of "files" with several or individual items.
 This hierarchical arrangement, together with the description, give you further detail of the archival materials themselves (both in terms of physical characteristics and intellectual content).